-Made from rolled dough wrapped around a stick, the pastry is then grilled over a spit and topped with sugar and walnut mix (and often a wide variety of other toppings like ice cream, chocolate and fruit).
+Made from rolled dough wrapped around a stick, the pastry is then grilled over a spit and topped with sugar and walnut mix (and often a wide variety of other toppings like ice cream, chocolate, and fruit).

-While a quick google search reveals that the Trdelnik is more of a recent creation for tourists than an authentic Bohemian pastry, there’s no arguing with the fact that they are simply delicious.
+Of course, a quick google search reveals that the Trdelnik is more of a recent creation for tourists than an authentic Bohemian pastry.
+But there’s no arguing with the fact that they are simply delicious.

 A fun alternative to the trdelnik – waffles!
 Also widely available in the Czech Republic (and most of Europe!), the waffles can be topped with pretty much anything you choose – chocolate, fruit, ice cream, whipped cream, you name it!